 Preheat broiler.
 You can alternately use a toaster oven for this using a high temp.

-Place in broiler and cook anywhere from 4 – 7 minutes.
+Broil: Place under the broiler and cook anywhere from 4 – 7 minutes.
 I find it best to set your timer for 2 minutes, check grapefruit, if sugar is not caramelized or there is no excessive charring of the grapefruit rind (white part), add another minute and repeat the process until sugar is caramelized and rind is gently colored but not overly burnt all around.
 If using shredded coconut, sprinkle on top of the grapefruit halves after the first 2 minutes.
 Once done, sprinkle with salt.

-Once done, serve immediately or let cool and serve at room temp.
-Enjoy the simples!
+Serve: Enjoy right away or let cool and serve at room temp.

 As with all my recipes, adjust the ingredients to suit your taste, adding more or less of anything.